By using this site, you agree to the Privacy Policy and Terms of Use.

 How do airlines handle passengers from disease outbreak areas?

-Airlines work closely with health authorities to implement screening protocols, including passenger questionnaires, temperature checks, and travel history verification.
-Flight crews are trained to identify potential health risks and coordinate with ground-based medical teams when necessary.
+Airlines work with health authorities to implement screening protocols, which may include passenger questionnaires, temperature checks, and travel history verification.

 What happens when a flight is diverted for health reasons?

-Health authorities at the diversion airport activate emergency protocols, including passenger screening, contact tracing, and medical evaluation.
-Passengers typically undergo health assessments before being cleared to continue their journey or enter quarantine if required.
+Health authorities at the diversion airport activate emergency protocols, which may include passenger screening, contact tracing, and medical evaluation.

 Source: US-bound plane diverts to Canada after person from Ebola-hit region boards ‘in error’